drywitte/IDD-Fa18-Lab1/README.md

 ### 1. Take apart your electronic device, and draw a schematic of what is inside.

 **a.
 Is there computation in your device?
 Where is it?
-What do you think is happening inside the "computer?"**
+What do you think is happening inside the "computer?"**<br/>
+Yes, there is a processor in the center of the chip.
+Given that this is a web camera, it is likely manipulating the camera to adjust for lighting, focus, etc. and possibly manipulating the signal from the before sending it to the computer.

 **b.
 Are there sensors on your device?
 How do they work?
-How is the sensed information conveyed to other portions of the device?**
+How is the sensed information conveyed to other portions of the device?** <br/>
+There are 2 sensors (including a mic).
+One is an image sensor, which takes in light and converts it to a digital signal made up of pixels that stores light and color.
+The mic takes in acoustic waves and converts them to a digital signal.
+These 2 signals are then sent to the computer hooked up to the webcam, there is likely no combining the signals on the webcam itself.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
-What voltages are used throughout the system?**
+What voltages are used throughout the system?**<br/>
+The device is powered by hooking up to usb.

 **d.
 Is information stored in your device?
 Where?
 How?**
+There is no information stored on the device, it has no memory.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.